jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/currentballotstateof.md

   @param _projectId The ID of the project to check the ballot state of.

-  @return The current ballot's state.
+  @return The project's current ballot's state.
 */
 function currentBallotStateOf(uint256 _projectId) external view override returns (JBBallotState) {
   // Get a reference to the latest funding cycle configuration.